 That said, features and functionality are still a huge consideration.
 Will the IMS keep up with changes in the industry?
 Consider your own unique needs, as well as the changes precipitated by COVID-19.
 Then determine if the features you’re considering will enable things like working from home, seamless upgrades, automation/machine learning, cutting-edge security, and cloud-based capabilities.

-Getting set up with a new IMS is a significant undertaking, but there are huge variations between IMS vendors in the time it takes, how easy (or difficult) it is to implement, and how disruptive it is.
+Procuring and setting up a new IMS is a significant undertaking, but there are huge variations between IMS vendors in the time it takes, how easy (or difficult) it is to implement, and how disruptive it is.

 Ask if the work can be done in stages to limit work interruptions.
 You’ll also want to understand what training and implementation support is available.
 When you get to this point, it’s not about features and functions, but about change management.
 How will your IMS vendor help with that process?